gkim132/homework_MarketCast/README.md

 `
 $ node server
 `
-- You can find a sample input message in 'input.txt' in the public directory.
+- You can find a sample input message in 'inputData.txt' in the public directory.
 Server starts at port 8000

 ## Test